Murdock Nebraska News - March 19, 2025

 VILLAGE OF MURDOCK

-The Village of Murdock Board of Trustees met on Tuesday, February 4, 2025, at 7:00 p.m. at the Village Hall.
-Roll call as follows; Jake Wilson, Dave Nuss, Lee Towle, Michelle Chesnutt, Rosetta Stroy and clerk were all present.
+The Village of Murdock Board of Trustees met on Tuesday, March 11, 2025, at 7:00 p.m. at the Village Hall.
+This meeting was Roll call as follows; Jake Wilson, Dave Nuss, Lee Towle, Michelle Chesnutt, Rosetta Stroy and clerk were all present.

-There, being no further business, motion was made by R. Stroy and second by M. Towle that the meeting close and the next regular meeting will reconvene on Tuesday March 4, 2025 at 7:00 p.m. at the Murdock Village Hall and it carried unanimously by RCV.
+There, being no further business, motion was made by Towle and second by Wilson that the meeting close and the next regular meeting will reconvene on Tuesday April1, 2025 at 7:00 p.m. at the Murdock Village Hall and it carried unanimously by RCV.

 Lenten Services